 During the 1980s the Gulf Shore Condominium Association was formed.
 For many years it operated as an informal, loose-knit organization formed to discuss common problems.
 In the middle to late 1980s, John Berlin appeared on the scene from Buffalo, New York, and was elected president of the Association, remaining so until 1997.

-Originally, the Association members were limited to those condominiums bounded by Le Parc on the north and Horizon House on the south.
+Originally, the Association members were limited to those condominiums bounded by Le Parc on the north and Horizon H.use on the south.
 Today, members include both sides of Gulf Shore Boulevard, south to Admiralty Point, and east to Crayton Road.

 Over the years the Association has fought to keep the north end of Gulf Shore Boulevard closed and has been successful.
 The Association agreed to be annexed into the city because the City Council of Naples promised adequate protection that the county would not offer from the intrusive visitors to the then empty lot on which now stands Naples Cay.

 Today the Gulf Shore Association of Condominiums has developed into both a formal and formidable force.
 GSAC has over 70 members, representing more than 4,400 single-family dwelling units.
-GSAC works with the City of Naples and others to ensure that Naples’ most exclusive condominiums, located on Naples’ prestigious Gulf Shore Boulevard North and surround areas, continue to have a voice in issues affecting our members.
+GSAC works with the City of Naples and others to ensure that Naples’ most exclusive condominiums, located on Naples’ prestigious Gulf Shore Boulevard North and surrounding areas, continue to have a voice in issues affecting our members.